 If this is true, then how do we go about shining despite our inadequacies?
 I think the key is a recovery principle I hear often: acceptance is that answer to all our problems.
 We have to accept the hard, sad fact; we are inadequate.
 As Kinkade says, “we have to realize that we’re not the ones doing the shining.
 We’re merely the lamp base, an earthen vessel that has been rewired to shine.
 Our job is to stay plugged in to the light and to let it flow through us, not to gleam under our own power.”

 One way our light “so shines” is when we accept with thanks the gift of who we are.
-Instead of wishing we were different or better at certain things, we can be grateful for what is in our hand.
-What we have to work with.
+Instead of wishing we were different or better at certain things, we can be grateful for what is in our hand–what we have to work with.
 Accepting ourselves where we are at can be a hard decision for a lot of us.
 Many of us struggle with chronic pain, chronic relapse, chronic worry/fear, or chronic sin patterns.
-W can’t fathom how, or why, God would want to rewire us to be useful for Him in any way.
-Wouldn’t he rather just buy a brand new lamp thats cleaned up and pretty?
+We can’t fathom how, or why, God would want to rewire us to be useful for Him in any way.
+Wouldn’t he rather just buy a brand new lamp that’s cleaned up and pretty?

 As I read this devotional, I do it with a less naive spirit than I used to.
 In case you don’t recall, Thomas Kinkade died of a drug overdose several years ago.
 Every entry I read causes me to reflect on what he might have been battling in his head at the time.
 Here’s the painful quote an article posted about his death at age 54 on April 6, 2012: “Who could have imagined that behind so many contented visions of peace, harmony and nauseating goodness lay just another story of deception, disappointment and depravity, fueled by those ever-ready stooges, Valium and alcohol?”